TonybynMp4/y_burgershot/Readme.md

 You can add / remove items from the config.lua file.
 Obtaining the ingredients can be done by using an ox_inventory shop, but you can do it however you want (like having a farming company that sells these ingredients to the BurgerShot).

-I don't provide a location for qbx-management, i'll let you do it for yourself.
+I don't provide a location for qbx_management, i'll let you do it for yourself.

 Compatible with two MLOs "out of the box" (default uniqx, Smallo's config is a bit further down in this readme)